 By the way, this strategy requires less time and fewer resources to execute.

-Transforming your identity takes a coordinated and concerted effort from all parts of the business and entails significant investment of time and resources.
+Transforming your identity takes a coordinated and concerted effort from all parts of the business and entails a significant investment of time and resources.

 When it’s time for your hospital to level up, use the information in this article to guide your rebranding process.
-A thoughtful, well-executed campaign can strengthen your position in the market, emphasize services or characteristics, boost employee morale and most importantly, address the health needs of your community.
+A thoughtful, well-executed campaign can strengthen your position in the market, emphasize services or characteristics, boost employee morale, and most importantly, address the health needs of your community.